akkartik/mu/linux/x86_approx.md

 Among the x86 instructions Mu supports, two are described in the Intel manual as "approximate": `reciprocal` (`rcpss`) and `inverse-square-root` (`rsqrtss`).
 Intel introduced these instructions as part of its SSE expansion in 1999.
-When it upgraded SSE to SSE2 (in 2000), most of its single-precision floating-point instructions got upgraded to double-precision &mdash; but not these two.
+When it upgraded SSE to SSE2 (in 2000), most of its scalar[1] single-precision floating-point instructions got upgraded to double-precision &mdash; but not these two.
 So they seem to be an evolutionary dead-end.

+[1] Thanks boulos for feedback: https://news.ycombinator.com/item?id=28501429#28507118